JerryPan2718/Dogecoin-trading-bot/README.md

-# Dogecoin-trading-bot
+1. Made 10x profit based on this simple algorithm
-Trading on Dogecoin with 3X margin with 10X profits by scrapping Elon Musk's Twitter
+2. Also be careful of risk management given the edge case of Elon Musk's posts.